 A one-day Symposium (June 16) will be followed by a morning workshop on June 17, 2017.

-The Saturday June 17 workshop is open to speakers, industry attendees, faculty and select students.
+The Saturday June 17 workshop is only open to speakers, industry attendees including ICP and JumpStart partners, Student winners (see the program), and Cornell Faculty members.
 It will consist of 2 breakout sessions.
 The first breakout brainstorming session will focus on applications in biology, medical devices, sensors, materials additives, robotics etc. The second breakout brainstorming session will focus on how to “Get there”analyzing proof of concept milestones, enabling technologies, new materials etc.